daniel-perezb/Aniso_MPM/Projects/cmaes/README.md

     python3 cmaes_animation.py

 ## Image Comparison
-To perform pixel si ilarity between the output and the target Houdini software must be installed.
+To perform pixel similarity between the output and the target Houdini software must be installed.
 Hyperparameters in lines 116-119 in 'cmaes-animation' must be manually adjusted.

 If wanting to run the animation without the pixel similarity keep variable equal to false in line 13 of 'cmaes_animation', otherwise: